PDM Tool Settings#

 <package>is explicitly listed in

+You may want to build platform-specific wheels if it contains binaries.
 Currently, building C extensions still relies on

-build and accepts the parameter dictionary of
+build which accepts the

-setup() as the only argument.
+setup() as the argument.

-Update the dictionary with your
+Then, update the dictionary with your

 ext_modules settings in the function.